Morgan Equine Veterinary & Farrier Hospital

 Picture

-Next, we come back into the hospital for a thorough static physical examination.
-Systematic palpation of muscles, joints, tendons and ligaments starting at the head on the left side, moving around the body and limbs to end upon the right side at the head again.
+Next, Dr. Morgan will perform a thorough static physical examination.
+Systematic palpation of muscles, joints, tendons and ligaments starting at the nose on the left side, moving around the entire body and carefully inspecting all four limbs.

-A diagnostic plan that fits into the goal and budget of the visit is discussed.
-It takes about an hour to complete the initial evaluation.
+A diagnostic plan that fits into the goals of the horse and rider and the budget of the visit is discussed.
+It takes about an hour to an hour and a half to complete the initial evaluation.

-• Bring with you or have e-mailed radiographs or ultrasounds from other Veterinarians especially if they have been taken with in the last six months.
-Anything older than one or two years may not be helpful unless we compare to images taken recently.
-Use morganequine@gmail.com to email images.
+• Have accessible on your phone or tablet (please open the files ahead of time), radiographs, ultrasounds or other images from Veterinarians who have seen your horse, especially if they have been taken with in the last six months.
+Anything older than one or two years may not be helpful.

 • People shoes.
 Who ever is going to be jogging the horse should wear appropriate footwear.
 Everyone remembers this tip on the second visit!

-• If you are experiencing the lameness issue while only under tack, please bring your riding clothes, a helmet and appropriate footwear along with your tack.
-You may be asked to ride or tack up your horse.
-All riders must sign a consent form.
-Riders under 18 must have an adult present and sign a consent form.
+• If you are experiencing the lameness issue while only under tack or harness, have your riding attire, a helmet and appropriate footwear along with your tack or harness ready to go.
+You may be asked to tack up, ride or hitch your horse.
+All riders and drivers, at Morgan Equine, must sign a consent form.
+Riders and drivers under 18 must have an adult present and sign a consent form.

 • A snack.
-We have water, coffee and tea available with small snack items, if you are coming for the first time with a new horse that needs a full lameness examination, it can be a long day.
+At Morgan Equine, we have water, coffee and tea available with small snack items.
+If this is your first time with a new horse that needs a full lameness examination and motion evaluation, it can be a long day.

-• Once you arrive with your horse, you should check in before unloading.
+• Upon arriving at Morgan Equine, please check in before unloading.
 If it is raining, be sure your horse has a sheet on before it gets out of the trailer.
 We would like them to be dry.

 Jessica L Morgan 607-592-2573